 PS: What did you expect when you joined Moolya last year this time?
 How much of your expectations are met?

-DS: I didn’t join with expectation of getting something at end of every year.
-Moolya was started with mission to provide value to customers and testers, and I think Moolya is providing it consistently.
+DS: I didn’t join with the expectation of getting something at the end of every year.
+Moolya was started with a mission to provide value to customers and testers, and I think Moolya is providing it consistently.

 PS: What were some of the “awesome” moments for you here at Moolya?